By Brian Wheeler, Editor

 He added that the push for new capacity may decline leaving utilities that are contemplating nuclear power projects to abandon those investments.

 Just last year, Constellation Energy pulled out of negotiations for a $7.5 billion federal loan guarantee to build a new 1,600 MW reactor at Calvert Cliffs in Maryland with French partner EDF.
 Constellation said a required credit subsidy would force Constellation and its partner to pay the U.S. Treasury 11.6 percent, or $880 million, to obtain the loan guarantee.
 Faced with that potential expense, Constellation decided to pull out of the new-build venture.

 Leslie Kass, Nuclear Energy Institute senior director of business policy and fuel supply, said the loan guarantee program is actually a money maker for the government.
 She cited fees that must be paid to cover the program office and fees associated with due diligence, in addition to the credit subsidy fee.

 “The loan guarantee program was designed to help use the federal government’s excellent credit rating to get lower interest rates,” she said.
 “The government gets to keep (the fees) at the end of the loan.”

-“Both of them have said that if the loan guarantee programs offer some savings for their ratepayers then obviously they would pursue it,” she said.
-“But we have made it clear that for merchant projects, if the loan guarantee program is not viable, those projects cannot right now move forward.”
+“Both of them have said that if the loan guarantee programs offers some savings for their ratepayers then obviously they would pursue it,” she said.
+“But we have made it clear that for merchant projects, if the loan guarantee program is not viable those projects cannot right now move forward.”

-But the Obama administration still says publicly it supports nuclear energy and the projects that are moving forward will continue down that path.
+But the administration still says publicly it supports nuclear energy and the projects that are moving forward will continue down that path.
 As far as merchant projects, as Kass alluded to, both the Calvert Cliffs and South Texas projects have been shelved for now as the power industry searches for the next step in the financing.
-And as they do, it is necessary for the federal government to continue its support of nuclear power and the loan guarantee program for those utilities that would like to take advantage.
+And as they do, it is necessary for the federal government to continue its support of nuclear power and the loan guarantee program for those utilities who would like to make use of them.